Col du Galibier is an iconic Tour de France climb

-Col du Galibier is a high mountain pass at an elevation of 2.645m (8,678 ft) above the sea level, located in the southern region of the French Dauphiné Alps, on the border of Savoie/Hautes-Alpes departments.
-It’s one of the most impressive climbs in all of the French Alps.
-High peaks, glaciers and over two kilometres of vertical climbing from the northern side.
+Col du Galibier is a high mountain pass at an elevation of 2.645m (8,678 ft) above the sea level, located in the French Alps.
+It’s one of the most impressive climbs in the country.

 How long is Col du Galibier?

 Located near Grenoble, the road to the summit is totally paved.
 It’s called D902.
 The pass is 43.3 km (27 miles) long, running north-south from Saint-Michel-de-Maurienne to D1091 road.
 The road tops out at the Tunnel du Galibier and ranks with the Col de l'Iseran, 200m (650ft) higher, as one of the highest passes in France, offering magnificent views on both the ascent and the descent.
 From the top, a beautiful scenery awaits the visitor; within a short walking distance a viewpoint allows to admire and identify the surrounding peaks: Meije, Grand Galibier and even the Mont Blanc.
 There are cafes and food vendors at the summit.